tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - His investment philosophy: "Stocks follow earnings." — Danoff
 - He looks for companies that can grow earnings at a high rate over 5 years because stock price will follow it.
 - "Do you want to win the game for shareholders and own great companies?
 Sometimes, to own a great company, you’ve got to pay a fair price." — Danoff
-- "Will once said to me, falsely, ‘Look, I’m not that smart and there’s a lot of information out there.
-So when I look at a company, I just ask myself: ‘Are things getting better or are they getting worse?’
-If they’re getting better, then I want to understand what’s going on.’ " — Bill Miller

 # Bill Miller

 - "The world changes.
 This is the biggest problem in markets." — Miller
 - "It’s all probabilities.
 There is no certainty." — Miller
 - "I’m trying to get rid of the unnecessary parts of what I used to do… I don’t build models anymore.
 It’s just stupid.
 It doesn’t make any sense… For every company, there are a few key investment variables and the rest of the stuff is noise." — Miller
+- "Will once said to me, falsely, ‘Look, I’m not that smart and there’s a lot of information out there.
+So when I look at a company, I just ask myself: ‘Are things getting better or are they getting worse?’
+If they’re getting better, then I want to understand what’s going on.’ " — Bill Miller
+- **Work hard so you have conviction**
+  - The analyst on the other end of the line broke it to him that AES, a stock that Miller had only just bought, had announced terrible earnings.
+The stock halved, costing him $ 50 million before lunchtime.
+Miller instantly doubled his bet, calmly assuming that irrational investors had overreacted to the company’s dismal news.
+As he explained to me, investing is a constant process of calculating the odds: “It’s all probabilities.
+There is no certainty.”

 # Nick Sleep & Qais Zakaria